jpradocueva/requirements/draft/templates/EEP0013-Requirement_Proposal_Template.md

 Finality             |3 | Can transactions be reversed, and if so how long for and what are the chances of doing so. | | | | | | |

 # Configurations
+A client code configuration specifies competing factor's offering levels.
+Software vendors can quickly advertise to their users which configurations their client software supports.
+Users can quickly decide which client to use by mapping their requirements to competing factor's offering levels, aggregating the results into a configuration, and searching for vendors that support that configuration.
+Below is a template configuration table that can be used by both software vendors and end users to match needs to clients.

 Competing Factors/Offering Levels        |EF  | EEA Configuration X |
 -----------------------------------------|----|---------------------|